mrrogercampbell/microsoft-codecamp-lecture-notes/unit-4/ch-7-intro-to-authentication-and-auth.md

 8. Click `Create`
 9. A new page should load via jwt.ms and you should be able to see the identity token, you should be able to look through  `Decoded Token` and `Claims` tabs

 ## 7.5.
 Walkthrough: Set Up Access Token Authorization with Azure ADB2C
 ### Checklist
-### The Final Coding Events API Version
-* Use [instructions](https://education.launchcode.org/azure/chapters/intro-oauth-with-aadb2c/walkthrough_aadb2c-access.html#the-final-coding-events-api-version) in the book
 ### Set Up Postman
-* Use [instructions](https://education.launchcode.org/azure/chapters/intro-oauth-with-aadb2c/walkthrough_aadb2c-access.html#set-up-postman) in the book
 #### Import the Coding Events API Collection
-* Use [instructions](https://education.launchcode.org/azure/chapters/intro-oauth-with-aadb2c/walkthrough_aadb2c-access.html#import-the-coding-events-api-collection) in the book
+1. Open a `bash` terminal and cd in the `Coding Events API` project
+2. Switch to the `3-aab2c` branch:
+   * `git checkout 3-aab2c`
+3. Open `Postman`
+4. Select the orange `Import` button
+5. Click the `Upload Files` button
+6. Navigate to the `Coding Events API` project
+7. Select and double click the `Postman_AADB2C-CodingEventsAPI-Collection.json`
+8. Press the orange `Import` button
+9. Once it finishes uploading:
+   1. Hover your mouse over the collection name
+   2. Click the three dots
+   3. Select `Edit`
+10. Click the `Authorization` tab
+11.
 #### Configure the Access Token Request Form
 NOTE: Once inside the authorization tab scroll down to the `Configure New Token` section.
 In here you will be able to edit the fields listed.
+1. Update the `Token Name`: `access token`
 ### Protect the Coding Events API

 #### Expose a user_impersonation Scope for the API